iLib-js/loctool/README.md

 - debug-rtl: map the Latin characters to right-to-left language characters to test your app's readiness for right-to-left languages like Arabic or Hebrew
-- debug-asian: map the Latin characters to Asian characters to test your app's font support for Asian characters
+- debug-han-simplified: map the Latin characters to Simplified Chinese characters to test your app's font support for Chinese characters
 - debug-font: map the Latin characters to characters that require a different font.
 - english-british: map US spellings to British English spellings